Mount Hakkyō: Routes

 The mountain has several routes to the summit.
 The easiest is from Gyojamodori-Tunnel-Nishi-guchi, taking about three hours.
 The traditional route is from Tenkawa-Kawai, a seven-hour journey.

 The right ridge line is the traditional route from Tenkawa-Kawai to Mount Misen and Mount Hakkyō.

+Reception

+The mountain was listed in the book 100 Famous Japanese Mountains by Kyūya Fukada.